Essential norms of pointwise multipliers in the non-algebraic setting: Introduction

-What sets the overwhelming majority of articles dealing with multiplication operators apart is the fact that they focus almost exclusively on the case where the operator acts from one to the same space (perhaps modified by different weights); for example, if $1 \leqslant p \leqslant \infty$, then it is part of the folklore that
+However, what sets the overwhelming majority of papers dealing with the essential norms of multiplication operators apart is the fact that they focus almost exclusively on the case when the multiplication operator $M_{\lambda} \colon f \rightsquigarrow \left[ \omega \rightsquigarrow \lambda(\omega) f(\omega) \right]$ acts from one to the same space (perhaps modified by different weights).
+In the simplest setting, this situation looks as follows

 and